 - 1. To know about unix operating system and shell scripting. - 2.
 To comprehend about unix utilities of file, process, communication etc. - 3.
-To Know about system calls related to file, process and IPC. - 4.
+To Know about system calls related to file , process and IPC. - 4.
 To know about power shell.

-1. Practice session: practice use of some basic Linux commands.
+- 1. Practice session: practice use of some basic Linux commands.
 Document the syntax and semantics of those commands.
-Practice programs on shell variables, control statements etc.

-2. Practice session: Study the features of Linux environment and submit a report on it.

-3. Write a shell script that accepts a name from the user and displays whether it is a file, directory or something else.

-4. Write a shell script that creates users

-- 5. Write a shell script that searches for a given string in a file - 6.
+Practice programs on shell variables, control statements etc. - 2.
+Practice session: Study the features of Linux environment and submit a report on it. - 3.
+Write a shell script that accepts a name from the user and displays whether it is a file, directory or something else. - 4.
+Write a shell script that creates users - 5.
+Write a shell script that searches for a given string in a file - 6.
 Write a shell script that compiles all C files in your home directory and creates executable files - 7.
 Write a shell script that given a filename as argument, deletes all even lines in a file - 8.
 Implement the grep command in C language - 9.
-Write a shell script that removes duplicate lines from a file

-10. Write a shell script that enhances find command by adding error messages that explain why the command failed.

-- 11. Write a shell script to backup files in a specified directory - 12.
+Write a shell script that removes duplicate lines from a file - 10.
+Write a shell script that enhances find command by adding error messages that explain why the command failed. - 11.
+Write a shell script to backup files in a specified directory - 12.
 Write a shell script that finds all links to a file - 13.
 Write an awk script to count the number of lines in a file that do not contain vowels. - 14.
-Write an awk script to find the number of characters, words and lines in a file.

-15. Write C programs that illustrate communication between two unrelated processes using named pipe(FIFO File).

-16. Write a C program in which a parent writes a message to a pipe and the child reads the message.

-17. Write a C program (sender.c) to create a message queue with read and write permissions to write messages to it with different priority numbers.

-18. Write a C program (receiver.c) that receives the messages (from the above message queue and displays them.

-19. Configure mail server and file server.
+Write an awk script to find the number of characters, words and lines in a file. - 15.
+Write C programs that illustrate communication between two unrelated processes using named pipe(FIFO File). - 16.
+Write a C program in which a parent writes a message to a pipe and the child reads the message. - 17.
+Write a C program (sender.c) to create a message queue with read and write permissions to write messages to it with different priority numbers. - 18.
+Write a C program (receiver.c) that receives the messages (from the above message queue and displays them. - 19.
+Configure mail server and file server.

-20. Write Client and Server programs in C for connection oriented communication between Server and Client processes using Unix Domain sockets to perform the following: Client process sends a message to the Server Process.
+- 20. Write Client and Server programs in C for connection oriented communication between Server and Client processes using Unix Domain sockets to perform the following: Client process sends a message to the Server Process.
 The Server receives the message, reverses it and sends it back to the Client.
-The Client will then display the message to the standard output device.

-21. Basic power shell scripts using cmdlets command.
+The Client will then display the message to the standard output device. - 21.
+Basic power shell scripts using cmdlets command.

-- 1. Able to use appropriate unix commands contextually - 2.
-Able to Write Shell scripts to automate the jobs and processes. - 3.
-Able to use system calls related to file, processes and IPC. - 4.
-Able to use windows power shells console environment.
+- 1. Use appropriate unix commands contextually. - 2.
+Design a shell scripts to perform various file operations. - 3.
+Create processes and achieve IPC. - 4.
+Configure different types of servers. - 5.
+Use windows power shells console environment.